transdigiware/blockchain/reference/hsm-gemalto.md

   **Reminder:** If you are setting up multiple partitions and proxies, the value of ${LABEL} and `metadata.name` parameters need to be unique across proxies.
   {: note}

+  When you create this deployment on your Kubernetes infrastructure, Kubernetes will attempt to download your Docker image from the specified image registry.
+For example, in the previous code snippet you could replace <Docker-image> with something similar to `us.icr.io/ns/hsm-proxy:latest`.
+This tells the Kubernetes environment that the hsm-proxy:latest image should be downloaded from a server whose hostname is `us.icr.io:`.

+  If you are deploying to an {{site.data.keyword.cloud_notm}} Kubernetes service cluster, then more than likely you will be using the IBM Container Registry as your private image repository.
+For details on how to leverage this service for hosting your images, see [Setting up an image registry](https://cloud.ibm.com/docs/containers?topic=containers-registry){: external}.

 3. <img src="../images/icon-hsm-client.png" alt="HSM client" width="30" style="width:30px; border-style: none"/> Now, run the following commands using the Kubernetes CLI from your HSM client:

   ```